influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 * `GENERIC_API_URL` : URL that returns [OpenID UserInfo JWT](https://connect2id.com/products/server/docs/api/userinfo) (specifically email address)
 * `GENERIC_DOMAINS` : Email domains user's email address must use.

+#### Processing id_tokens

+Some providers like Active Directory Federation Services (ADFS) provide the requested scopes as an extra `id_token` along with the access token (and not as userinfo document at APIURL).
+Processing id_tokens is currently only implemented for the `generic` provider and missing support will be logged.

 #### Configuring the look of the login page

 To configure the copy of the login page button text, set the `GENERIC_NAME` environment variable.